pwyoon/pwyoon.github.io/_pages/research.md

 rank-three examples, vanishing conditions related to Bruhat order, and explicit computations used to test and understand the proposed recurrences.
 The project combined algebraic combinatorics, representation theory, and statistical-mechanical models.
-I co-presented this work at the 2026 Joint Mathematics Meetings with the research group.
+I presented this work jointly with Joey (Yizhou) Chen, Daniel Kumm, and Ioana Milea at the 2026 Joint Mathematics Meetings.